williamcotton/express-c/README.md

 ### Request-based Memory Management

 Features `req->malloc` and `req->blockCopy` to allocate memory which is automatically freed when the request is done.
+This is powered by a simple and highly performant bump allocator in a per-request memory arena.

 These are used internally meaning that calls to `req->params`, `req->body`, `req->get`, `req->query`, and `req->cookie` will return a pointer to the memory which is automatically freed when the request is done.